 - Application Fee: The $40 application fee can be paid online by credit card at the time of submission of the application form, or at a later time through the Application Status website.
 You may also mail a check or money order payable to "Boston College" to the address below.
 The application fee is not refundable.
 If you are a U.S. military veteran or a full-time volunteer with a recognized non-profit service organization such as the Peace Corps, Jesuit Volunteer Corps, City Year, or AmeriCorps, you are qualified to receive an application fee waiver.
 Simply submit a form or letter certifying your dates of service, or one of your required recommendation letters on organization letterhead and then call or email the Admissions office to request the fee waiver.
+Returned volunteers are also eligible for a fee waiver.
 If you have paid the fee prior to submitting a request for a fee waiver, the fee is not refundable.

 - Application Status: After you have submitted the electronic application, you should receive a confirmation email immediately, and a second email containing your BC Eagle ID number and username within 1-2 business days (not including weekends).
 Please use this number to check the status of your application on the Application Status website.